Westport on Lake

 Camel's Hump mountain behind it to right.

-cams are located on the 2nd floor of the Westport Marina building at
+cams are on NE corner, 2nd floor of the Westport Marina building at

 44°10' 57"N 73° 25' 53"W.